mk-fg/infinite-image-scroller/README.rst

 TODO
 ----

-- Option for a horizontal scrolling instead of vertical, and maybe 2d grid, reverse direction.
+- Option for a horizontal scrolling instead of vertical, maybe 2d grid, reverse direction.

-- Options for window position, size, type, border and misc WM hints.
+- Options for window type, border and misc other WM hints.

 - Random/shuffle/loop options.

-- Configuration for hardcoded defaults like vbox_spacing, scroll_delay,
-  queue_size, etc.

-- Fancy options like window opacity and such.

-- Some hotkeys (beyond scrolling) or right-click menu controls maybe.
+- More hotkeys (incl. arrows for scrolling), right-click menu controls maybe.

+- Load stuff when scrolling in either direction, not just one.